dokryconn/discord-all-files-downloader-go/readme.md

 **This is a forked version for downloading ALL file extension types instead of just photo/audio/video file extensions.**

 I have removed a few blocks of code that specified the target file extensions types and added the config.ini file with the ```[interactive channels]``` option included.
+I also removed the lines of code that updated the Discord status to "Watching 123 downloaded pictures"

 **Credit: Seklfreak**